mcclatchy/docpub/docpub-planning-notes.md

 # To-do list

+* TK: fix the fact that if you initially entered an incorrect DocCloud password and then update it to correct, the `verified` boolean persists as `False`
+	* this is bc the logic is mostly in `DocumentCloudCredentials` save method
+	* do we need a new field for `password_previous` and then compare new to old to determine if changed?

 * TK: purge process for deleting PDFs from S3 after uploaded to document cloud
 	* then have DocPub file fields then point to the PDF on DocumentCloud.org?

 * TK: ability to populate a user's newsroom field in `DocumentCloudCredentials` when no password is present
 	* we would need a new model (`UserInfo`? `UserMeta`), but would it have any info beyond `newsroom`?

+* TK: after everyone automatically gets a newsroom, change queryset in admin so a newsroom see other docs
+	* but as read-only if not their individual docs?

 * TK: if email domain not whitelisted, update oauth process to redirect to a page that says `Thanks for registering!
 Your account has been sent to an administrator for approval`